EricMGustafson/Eric-Gustafson/Interview Questions.md

 1 Tell me about a time you made a mistake and wished you handled a situation with a colleague differently.

-(Situation) I was tasked with a partner project and we had a minor disagreement on how to handle an issue we were faced with.
-(Task) We were deciding on best to layout the design of our site, I was being adamant that I was correct.
-(Action) I had challenged my partner to prove that he was correct.
-(Result) My partner was correct and I shouldn't have been so adamant.
-I learned that in these situations it's best to be open to other's ideas and vision.
-I've had several situations since where I had an idea how to handle an issue but I was patient and was able to adapt to how my other teammates ideas.
+I was working with another developer and we had a difference of opinions on how to best lay out the design of our site.
+We obviously needed to come to a cohesive decision so we could move on to the build of the application and meet a strict deadline.
+I was feeling passionate about the way I would go about in solving the problem, this developer felt the same way about their ideas.
+After having them break down their solution I realized they were in the right and their way was more efficient.

 2 Describe a time when it was especially important to make a good impression on a client.
 How did you go about doing so?